bilkusg/inkyphat-esphome/README.md

 # inkyphat-esphome
-A component and sample configuration for the red/black/white 2.13 in inkyphat from pimoroni for raspberry pi
+A component and sample configuration for the red/black/white 2.13 in inkyphat from pimoroni for raspberry pi.
+This is variant 11 as reported by the raspberry pi code.
+It won't likely work with anything else

 It is derived from a combination of the waveshare_epaper display driver which forms part of the esphome standard component library and some reverse-engineering of the inkyphat python library for raspberry pi.